MatheusOPP/TvMagicaAssignment/README.md

 ## Credits

-The algorithm used for face detection and classification was taken and slightly modified for this purposes from the tutorial present on this web page: https://www.thepythoncode.com/article/gender-detection-using-opencv-in-python.
+The algorithm used for face detection and classification was taken and slightly modified and modularized for this application's purposes from the tutorial present on this web page: https://www.thepythoncode.com/article/gender-detection-using-opencv-in-python.